 For this method, you will need to have the treatment done every time you get a haircut.
 It can be a little expensive, but some men prefer it to devote extra time and effort to the other techniques listed here.

 5. Get a Different Short Haircut

 Finally, trying a different short haircut might be enough to get your hair to stop standing up and make it lay flat.
 If your hairstyle has many layers, and it is thick, this could be why it wants to stand up.

-Discuss your options with your barber, as they may have suggestions for styles you have not thought about.
+Discuss your options with your barber, who may have suggestions for styles you have not considered.

 They’ll be able to analyze how your hair prefers to naturally fall and use that to your advantage.
 For instance, they may find that a side part or side-swept style may work better for you than a crew cut when it comes to stopping short hair from standing up.

-It’s definitely worth a discussion with your barber or stylist – once you find one that works for you, it can be something you come back to time and time again.
+It’s worth a discussion with your barber or stylist – once you find one that works for you, it can be something you come back to repeatedly.

 It’s unlikely that all of these will work for you.
 But there’s a good chance that at least one of them will.

 If you find any of them interesting, give it a go, and you may be pleasantly surprised.